swingletree-oss/swingletree/README.md

 ## Screenshots

 A quick tour of some of the features.
-Please visit the [GitHub Page][swingletree] for a more detailed tour.
+Please visit the [GitHub Page Showcase][showcase] for a more detailed tour.

 ### Pull Request Blocking